-^{} mark weightage (outside brackets) and maximum marks for the exam conducted (in brackets).
-The maximum marks could vary depending on the credit component for lecture/lab/project b) Scheme of Assessment for embedded courses
+\ mark weightage (outside brackets) and maximum marks for the exam conducted (in brackets).
+The maximum marks could vary depending on the credit component for lecture/lab/project

 Open book test; Cooperative learning report, Assignment; Journal paper review, Group Presentation, Project report, Poster preparation, Prototype or Product Demonstration etc (as applicable).
 Five assessments for 10 marks each may be conducted periodically, spread out through the semester and reflected in the course plan.